yeoman/yeoman.io/app/codelab/write-app.md

 markdown: 1
 social_text: "Let's Scaffold A Web App With @Yeoman!"
 social_url: http://yeoman.io/codelab.html
+sidebar: sidebars/codelab.html
 ---

-# Start writing our AngularJS application
+# Step 6: Start writing our AngularJS application

 The files that you see in the web browser can be found in the ***app*** subfolder of your ***mytodo*** directory.
 All the instructions in this section assume that you are editing files in this *app* folder.
 If you are unsure about any of the changes you should be doing, refer to the <a href="../codelab.html#source-files">final source code</a>.